HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Experiments

-\textbf{Qualitative Comparison:} In Fig.~\ref{fig_COMSR}, we also visually illustrate the zoomed in comparison results with some state-of-the-art methods on several images from the Urban100 dataset for $4\times$ SR. From the results, we find that our proposed HIPA can always obtain sharper results and recover more high-frequency textures and details, while most competing SISR models cannot recover the lattice of the building and the bricks of the roads, and suffer from some unpleasant blurring artifacts.
-Take ``img\_005" in Urban100 as an example, existing methods obtain heavy blurring artifacts.
+\textbf{Qualitative Comparison:} In Fig.~\ref{fig_COMSR_x4}, we also visually illustrate the zoomed in comparison results with some state-of-the-art methods on several images from the test datasets.
+From the results, we find that our proposed HIPA can always obtain sharper results and recover more high-frequency textures and details, while most competing SISR models suffer from some unpleasant blurring artifacts.
+Take ``img\_109" in Manga109 shown in Fig.~\ref{fig_COMSR_x4} as an example, existing methods obtain heavy blurring artifacts.
 The early proposed Bicubic fails to generate the clear structures.
-Although more recent methods, e.g. RCAN~\cite{zhang2018image}, SAN~\cite{dai2019second}, RFANet~\cite{liu2020residual}, IGNN~\cite{zhou2020cross}, NSLN~\cite{mei2021image} and SwinIR~\cite{liang2021swinir} can recover the main outlines, they fail to recover textures and details, and even generate some distorted and deformed textures.
-In contrast, our method effectively recovers textures through using the proposed APE-ViT and MRFAG.
+Although more recent methods, e.g. RCAN~\cite{zhang2018image}, SAN~\cite{dai2019second}, CSNLN~\cite{mei2020image}, RFANet~\cite{liu2020residual}, IGNN~\cite{zhou2020cross}, NSLN~\cite{mei2021image} and SwinIR~\cite{liang2021swinir} can recover the main outlines, they fail to recover textures and details, and even generate some distorted and deformed textures.
+In contrast, our method effectively recovers textures through using the proposed HIPA and MRFAG.

-\textbf{Model Size and Running Time Comparison:} Table~\ref{tab_ComPara} shows the number of parameters and average running time comparisons.
-EDSR~\cite{lim2017enhanced}, RDN~\cite{zhang2020residual} and RCAN~\cite{zhang2018image} are CNN-based SISR methods.
-IPT~\cite{chen2021pre} and SwinIR~\cite{liang2021swinir} are two state-of-the-art Transformer-based SISRs.
-Compared with EDSR~\cite{lim2017enhanced}, RDN~\cite{zhang2020residual} and RCAN~\cite{zhang2018image}, our HIPA has comparable number of parameters but obtains better PSNR.
-Compared with IPT~\cite{chen2021pre}, our method is much more efficient in both computational time and memory.
-Although compared with SwinIR~\cite{liang2021swinir}, our method has slightly more parameters, our method obtains a higher PSNR and improves the value by 0.18dB, which is a significant improvement in SISR.